National Working Parents Day

 Facts About Working Parents

-• About 44% of fathers and 54% of mothers have said they reduced hours to meet their children’s needs.
+• About 44% of fathers and 54% of mothers have said they reduced their hours to meet their children’s needs.

-• Most parents cite a lack of affordable and reliable childcare as the reason why they can’t balance home and work life.
+• Most parents cite a lack of affordable and reliable childcare as the reason they can’t balance home and work life.

 Observing National Working Parents Day